 The increasing abundance of cyanobacterial blooms and increasing interest in mold-like parasites, sparked some studies to examine potential interactions between cyanobacteria and fungi on aquatic organisms.
 For example, Agha et al. (2016) and Kagami et al. (2007) focused on chytrid infections of respectively cyanobacterial populations and inedible algae, and studied their effects on Daphnia.
 They showed that the presence of both stressors had a positive effect on Daphnia fitness and growth compared to exposure to only one stressor (i.e., the toxic cyanobacteria or inedible algae).
 This positive effect on Daphnia fitness was obtained because: (i) Daphnia can feed on chytrid zoospores, (ii) chytrids can break down cyanobacterial filaments, making them more edible for Daphnia, and (iii) chytrids can consume nutrients from the algal cells and these can in turn be grazed by Daphnia (Kagami et al., 2007; Agha et al., 2016).
 This resulted in a transfer of energy and nutrients from cyanobacteria or inedible algae to zooplankton via chytrids (Kagami et al., 2007, Frenken et al. 2017).
-Other research focussed on altered host-parasite interactions by feeding infected Daphnia populations with cyanobacteria (Coopman et al., 2014; Boudry et al., 2020).
+Other research focused on altered host-parasite interactions by feeding infected Daphnia populations with cyanobacteria (Coopman et al., 2014; Boudry et al., 2020).
 Boudry et al. (2020) recently revealed an antagonistic interaction between a mold-like parasite and the cyanobacteria Microcystis aeruginosa in the lab.
 A higher survival was obtained in infected Daphnia compared with non-infected Daphnia when fed with M. aeruginosa.
-Antagonistic interactions also have been revealed by other studies using different stressors and parasites in Daphnia (e.g., predation x parasitic bacterium: Coors and De Meester, 2008; pesticide x parasitic bacterium: De Coninck et al., 2013; salinity x parasitic bacterium: Hall et al., 2013; cyanobacteria x parasitic iridovirus: Coopman et al., 2014; parasitic microsporidium x parasitic bacterium: Lange et al., 2014).
+Antagonistic interactions have also been revealed by other studies using different stressors and parasites in Daphnia (e.g., predation x parasitic bacterium: Coors and De Meester, 2008; pesticide x parasitic bacterium: De Coninck et al., 2013; salinity x parasitic bacterium: Hall et al., 2013; cyanobacteria x parasitic iridovirus: Coopman et al., 2014; parasitic microsporidium x parasitic bacterium: Lange et al., 2014).